attamatti/automated_model_gen_rln3p1/README.txt

 Class selection in very crude at the moment; it takes all classes with greated than 1.9% of the particles.
 This will be replaced with more robust class selection (using Cinderella) in later versions.

-Angle equalization makes it so the most populated class only has 2x as maNy particles as the least populated class.
+Angle equalization makes it so the most populated class only has 2x as many particles as the least populated class.
 This gives much improved results if there is a preferred orientation in the data.

 Final filtering is to 15 A.